What is Nature Inspired Design?

 There are 2 ways to engage in Biomimicry Design Thinking.
 Challenge to Biology is when you have a problem and you look for a solution in Nature’s models.
 Interface flooring consistently takes this approach in redesigning everything from their tiles to their factory asking How would Nature solve the problem?

-Biology to Design is when you find something really brilliant in Nature, and you want to apply it to human built designs.
+Biology to Design is when you find something really brilliant inspired by Nature, and you want to apply it to human built designs.
 An example of this is the many products that have been inspired by the scales on butterfly wings that create colour without pigment.
 The new Lexus Coupe uses this technology for a paint that is gentler on the planet.

 To learn more, be sure to check out this free resource on Biomimicry Thinking.